mradul-001/SoC_2024/README.md

 ## Project Overview

-1. **Assignment_01.ipynb**: This notebook presents a machine learning model designed to predict the sentiment of movie reviews.
+1. **A01.ipynb**: This notebook presents a machine learning model designed to predict the sentiment of movie reviews.
 Whether a review is positive or negative is determined using natural language processing (NLP) techniques, showcasing the application of sentiment analysis in real-world scenarios.

-2. **Assignment_02.ipynb**: Inspired by TensorFlow’s mini speech recognition tutorial, this notebook demonstrates the creation of a model that classifies short spoken commands.
+2. **A02.ipynb**: Inspired by TensorFlow’s mini speech recognition tutorial, this notebook demonstrates the creation of a model that classifies short spoken commands.
 This assignment highlights key concepts in speech processing and the use of neural networks for command recognition.

-3. **VoxElectra.ipynb**: The centerpiece of this repository, VoxElectra, is a robust and scalable speech-to-text conversion model.
+3. **main.ipynb**: The centerpiece of this repository, VoxElectra, is a robust and scalable speech-to-text conversion model.
 This notebook delves into the architecture and methodologies employed to accurately transcribe spoken language into text, making it a valuable tool for a wide range of applications, from virtual assistants to transcription services.

-4. **Understanding_Sound.ipynb**: A comprehensive exploration of sound, this notebook covers the fundamental concepts of sound waves, their properties, and how they can be analyzed and manipulated.
+4. **sound.ipynb**: A comprehensive exploration of sound, this notebook covers the fundamental concepts of sound waves, their properties, and how they can be analyzed and manipulated.
 It serves as a primer for those new to audio data processing or anyone looking to solidify their understanding of sound science.

-5. **Resources.txt**: A curated list of resources that were instrumental in the development of this project.
+5. **res.txt**: A curated list of resources that were instrumental in the development of this project.
 This file includes references to articles, tutorials, and documentation that guided the learning and implementation process.

 ## Getting Started